code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/inequalityOperator.md

 [/short_description]

-Your apps will sometimes need to check if the values in their code are not equivalent, and then possibly perform some specific action using an *if* or *if-else* block. *==* returns true if the value on the left-hand side of the operator is not equal to the value on the right-hand side of the operator.
+Your apps will sometimes need to check if the values in their code are not equivalent, and then possibly perform some specific action using an *if*, *if-else*, or *while* block. *==* returns true if the value on the left-hand side of the operator is not equal to the value on the right-hand side of the operator.

 [/description]